tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

 * Have the latest version of Cromwell and Womtool in your workspace
   * Download [here](https://github.com/broadinstitute/cromwell/releases/tag/48)

-* Have modules for FLASH2 and minimap2 available
+* Have modules for FLASH2, minimap2, pandas, and B available
   * `conda install -c bioconda flash2 `
   * `conda install -c bioconda minimap2`
+  * `conda install -c anaconda pandas`
+  * `conda install -c anaconda biopython`

-* Make sure all the available scripts (except for the WDL itself) are in a folder called scripts in the working directory where the Cromwell and Womtool `.jar`s are present
+* Make sure all the available scripts (except for the WDL itself) are in a known directory (you will need to provide the path to this directory) in the working directory where the Cromwell and Womtool `.jar`s are present

 ## Running the WDL
 * Validate the file